 To the extent that the annual and semiannual reports and other financial statistics require information on the situation of the total net asset value of the company in accordance with statutory regulations or the provisions of the Sales Prospectus, the assets of the respective sub-fund are translated into euro.
-The value of a share of the respective sub-fund is denominated in the currency specified for that subfund.
-The net assets of the respective sub-fund are calculated for each sub-fund on each bank business day in the Grand Duchy of Luxembourg and Frankfurt/Main (hereinafter referred to as the "valuation date").
+The value of a share of the respective sub-fund is denominated in the currency specified for that sub-fund.
+Unless specified otherwise in the special section of the Sales Prospectus for the respective sub-fund, the net assets of the sub-fund shall be calculated for each sub-fund on each bank business day in the Grand Duchy of Luxembourg ("valuation date").
 The calculation is made by dividing the net assets of the respective sub-fund by the number of shares of the respective sub-fund of the Investment Company in circulation on the valuation date.

 On public holidays that are bank business days in a country that is relevant for the valuation date, as well as on December 24 and 31 of each year, the Investment Company and the custodian are currently refraining from determining the net asset value per share.
-A different calculation of the net asset value per share is published in appropriate newspapers in each country of distribution, as well as on the Internet at www.dws.com/fundinformation.
+A different calculation of the net asset value per share is published in appropriate newspapers in each country of distribution, as well as on the Internet at www.dws.com/

-- B. The net asset value of each sub-fund of the company is determined according to the following principles: - Securities and money market instruments listed on a stock exchange are valued at the most recent available price paid. - (2) Securities and money market instruments not listed on a stock exchange but traded on another regulated securities market are valued at a price no lower than the bid price and no higher than the ask price at the time of the valuation, and which the Management Company considers the best possible price at which the securities can be sold. - (3) In the event that such prices are not in line with market conditions, or for securities and money market instruments other than those covered in (1) and (2) above for which there are no fixed prices, these securities and money market instruments, as well as all other assets, will be measured at the current market value as determined in good faith by the Management Company, following generally accepted valuation principles verifiable by auditors. - (4) Liquid assets are valued at their nominal value plus interest.
+- B. The net asset value of each sub-fund is calculated according to the following principles: - a) Securities and money market instruments listed on a stock exchange are valued at the most recent available price paid. - b) Securities and money market instruments not listed on a stock exchange but traded on another regulated securities market are valued at a price no lower than the bid price and no higher than the ask price at the time of the valuation, and which the Investment Company considers to be a market price. - c) In the event that such prices are not in line with market conditions, or for securities and money market instruments other than those covered in (a) and (b) above for which there are no fixed prices, these securities and money market instruments, as well as all other assets, will be measured at the current market value as determined in good faith by the Investment Company, following generally accepted valuation principles verifiable by auditors. - d) Liquid assets are valued at their nominal value plus interest.